Trunk-or-Treat is something sweet

-Year 2020 has felt like a horror movie for many, but now that Halloween is just around the corner, the people in St. Joe are finding a way to change the script and create a happy atmosphere for the holiday.
+The year 2020 has felt like a horror movie to many, but now that Halloween is just around the corner, the people in St. Joe are finding a way to change the script and create a positive atmosphere for the holiday.

+Trunk-or-Treating events take place every year in communities all over.
+They provide a safe way for families to get out, get treats and visit.
+The pandemic has forced many events to take extra precautions this year and Trunk-or-Treating events were no exception.

-Trunk-or-Treating is an event that takes place every year in the community, where families are welcome to come out and have their kids visit and get treats in a safe way.
-The safety was increased this year as the Trunk-or-Treat events took place as a drive-thru.
+The safety was increased this year at the Wyatt Park Christian Church’s Trunk-or-Treat event which took place Sunday and was set up as a drive-thru.
 Vehicles were set up and decorated for the families to view, but the guests remained in their vehicles to ensure social distancing.

 Children’s Ministry Director at Wyatt Park Christian Church Tonya Ball said that she thinks despite the atmosphere being different, the event was really successful.

-“The drive through was something completely different,” Ball said.
+“The drive-thru was something completely different,” Ball said.
 “We had like 250 kids come through and it was pretty steady traffic the entire time, so the event went really smoothly.”

 Ball said that not only did the workers have fun, but the community seemed to really appreciate the event as well.